rrnyquist/ebenezer/_Scripture/ESV/20_Proverbs.md

 Like a muddied spring or a polluted fountain is a righteous man who gives way before the wicked. ^2526

-It is not good to eat much honey, nor is it glorious to seek one’s own glory. ^2527
+It is not good to eat much honey, nor is it glorious to seek one's own glory. ^2527

 A man without self-control is like a city broken into and left without walls. ^2528

 Like snow in summer or rain in harvest, so honor is not fitting for a fool. ^2601